 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 6749, 5669, 9936, 9746, 9935, 9745, 9744, 9314, 7634, 8089, 5666, 5667):

-A TWT scheduled STA that is in PS mode may go to doze state after receiving the Beacon frame and shall be in the awake state at a broadcast TWT start time during which the STA intends to exchange frames with the TWT scheduling AP.
+A TWT scheduled STA that is in PS mode may go to doze state after receiving the Beacon frame and shall be in the awake state at a broadcast TWT start time for which the STA has indicated to be awake by either establishing a membership for the broadcast TWT with that Broadcast TWT ID, or by negotiating the wake TBTT and wake interval of Beacon frames that the STA receives, as defined in 27.7.3.4 (Negotiation of wake TBTT and wake interval), or has sent a PS-Poll or UPSD trigger frame during that beacon interval (#7634, 8086).

-The TWT scheduled STA shall be in the awake state for AdjustedMinimumTWTWakeDuration time that corresponds to that TWT parameter set, except that the STA may go to doze state when a TWT SP termination event occurs.
-The TWT SP termination event occurs when the AdjustedMinimumWakeDuration time has elapsed from the TWT SP start time as identified by the TWT scheduled STA if there is no frame exchange with the STA during the AdjustedMinimumTWTWakeDuration or after an early TWT SP termination event if there is at least one frame exchange with the STA during AdjustedMinimumTWTWakeDuration.
+A TWT scheduled STA in PS mode that is awake for a broadcast TWT SP may transition to the doze state after (#5666, 5667) AdjustedMinimumTWTWakeDuration(#9745) time has elapsed from the TWT SP start time as identified by the TWT scheduled STA, or after an early TWT SP termination event a) if there is no frame exchange with the STA from the TWT SP start time, or after an early TWT SP termination event b) or c)(#9935, 9744) if there is at least one frame exchange with the STA during AdjustedMinimumTWTWakeDuration, whichever occurs first(#9935, 9744).
 The early TWT SP termination events are as defined below:

 The reception from the TWT scheduling AP of a Trigger frame with a Cascade Indication field equal to 0 that is not intended to the STA and does not allocate any random RU.

-The transmission of an acknowledgement in response to a soliciting frame sent by the TWT responding STA that has either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield.
+The transmission of an acknowledgement in response to a soliciting frame sent by the TWT scheduling STA(#9936, 8089) that has either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield.

-The reception of a frame sent by the TWT responding STA that has either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield.
+(#9936, 9746, 9314, 5669) The reception of a frame sent by the TWT scheduling STA(#9936, 8089) that has either the EOSP subfield equal to 1 or the More Data field equal to 0 when the frame does not contain an EOSP subfield.

 The classification of a More Data field equal to 0 in an Ack, BlockAck and Multi-STA BlockAck frame as an early termination event can occur only when both STAs have indicated support of transmitting or receiving the frame with a nonzero More Data subfield, which is indicated in the More Data Ack subfield of the QoS Info field of frames they transmit (see 11.2.2 (Power management in a non-DMG infrastructure network)).